Summer Financial Aid

 Federal Pell Grant awards will be divided in two payments each semester.
 The first disbursement will be issued during the first week of the semester.
 Disbursements will be made to eligible students who have Pell awarded and are enrolled in courses.
 Payment is based on the number of units at the time of calculation (calculations are made approximately 5-10 days before disbursement).
 Although you may be registered, you must be in attendance and your classes must have already started.
 Late start classes must begin for units to be included in first disbursement; otherwise they will be included on subsequent disbursements.
 Payment will be adjusted according to enrollment status.

-All satisfactory academic progress (SAP) policies and return to Title IV (R2T4)/withdrawal policies and repeatability of coursework policy still apply for the summer 2022 term.
-Failure to make Satisfactory Academic Progress during Summer 2022, could result in a loss of eligibility for Fall 2022.
+All Satisfactory Academic Progress (SAP) policies and return to Title IV (R2T4)/withdrawal Repayment Policies and repeatability of coursework policy still apply for the summer 2023 term.
+Failure to make Satisfactory Academic Progress during Summer 2023, could result in a loss of eligibility for Fall 2023.

 Completed file and